 Jump to the ‘Third party’ category, follow the link to BLAST, then click ‘Launch Microreact’.

 Alternatively, it can be accessed following a query by clicking the ‘Microreact’ button at the bottom of the results table.
 Isolates returned from the query will be automatically selected within the Microreact plugin interface.

 Select the isolates to include.
-The tree can be generated from allelic profiles of any selection of loci, or more conveniently, you can select a scheme in the scheme selector to include all loci belonging to that scheme.
+The tree can be generated from allelic profiles of any selection of loci, or more conveniently, you can select a scheme in the scheme selector, or from a list of recommended schemes if these have been set, to include all loci belonging to that scheme.

 Additional fields can be selected to be included as metadata for use in colouring nodes - select any fields you wish to include.
 Multiple selections can be made by holding down shift or ctrl while selecting.
 Click ‘Submit’ to start the analysis.

 The job will be sent to the job queue.
 When it has finished, click the button marked ‘Launch Microreact’.

 The generated tree will be uploaded to the Microreact website and displayed.
 Clicking any node will show its position(s) within the tree, map and timeline.
 A node on the map may correspond to multiple nodes in the tree or timeline.